CarlyLB/social-media-app-doc/README.md

 ![Alt text](/img/BigPicture.jpg?raw=true "Architectural Overview")

-Social media data is injested via [Synthesio](http://www.synthesio.com/).
+Social media data is ingested via [Synthesio](http://www.synthesio.com/).
 We use Twitter, but Synthesio can easily incorporate various other sources like Facebook as well.
 If customer data is needed, we can also feed it via other on-premise systems like [Neteeza](https://www-01.ibm.com/software/data/netezza/).